cradlebio/custom-predictor-template/README.md

       docker run --rm -it -p 8080:8080 custom-predictor-template:latest --subseq=E
       ```

-   2. At this point you can use a HTTP client to query the predictor, e.g. with `curl`:
+   2. At this point you can use a HTTP client to query the custom predictor, e.g. with `curl`:

       ```sh
       curl -H 'Content-Type: application/json' \